Why Real Collaboration Is One of the Most Underrated Advantages a Business Owner Can Have

 What Makes This Different From Typical Advisory Relationships

+Most business owners work with capable professionals.
 The problem isn't the quality of the people.
-It's that nobody's coordinating them.
+It's that they're operating independently.

 I've seen business owners spend entire afternoons playing telephone between advisors, trying to get everyone on the same page.
 That's not strategic leadership.
 That's project management of people who should already be talking to each other.